komalgill0310/travel_journal/README.md

 ## Dependencies

-Digital Business Card utilizes the following key dependencies to deliver an efficient and delightful user experience:
+Travel Journal utilizes the following key dependencies to deliver an efficient and delightful user experience:

 1. **[React](https://react.dev/):**
    A declarative, efficient, and flexible JavaScript library for building user interfaces.